Mrigyank-Roy/credit-card-fraud-detection/README.md

 * **Decision Tree Accuracy:** The notebook provides precision, recall, and f1-score, with an overall accuracy of approximately 99.93% on the test set.
 * **Support Vector Machine (SVM) Accuracy:** 94.59%

----
-## 🙏 Acknowledgements

-This project is for educational purposes and is based on the "Credit Card Fraud Detection" dataset from Kaggle.